Pratikshinde55/Terraform-aws-Module_dataSource-EC2/README.md

 ### Step-2: [Create tf sec_grp.tf file for security group details , here use loop:]

-"aws_security_group" =  AWS security group resource named "allow" is defined for create security group.
+**"aws_security_group"** =  AWS security group resource named "allow" is defined for create security group.

-"name": attribute is set to "terra_allow_" followed by the value of the variable "security_grp_name", likely creating a unique name for the security group.
+**"name"**: attribute is set to "terra_allow_" followed by the value of the variable "security_grp_name", likely creating a unique name for the security group.

-"description": attribute is set to describe the purpose of the security group.
+**"description"**: attribute is set to describe the purpose of the security group.

-vpc_id": attribute is set to the value of the variable "vpcID", specifying the VPC in which the security group is to be created.
+**"vpc_id"**: attribute is set to the value of the variable "vpcID", specifying the VPC in which the security group is to be created.

-"ingress" = block Inside a dynamic block, the "ingress" block is defined to allow inbound traffic, Dynamic is make to manage ingress block dyanamically.
+**"ingress"** = block Inside a dynamic block, the "ingress" block is defined to allow inbound traffic, Dynamic is make to manage ingress block dyanamically.
   (ingress = inbound rule)

-"for_each": argument iterates over each element in the list of ports. for each is type of loop, var.sgports varible for providing lists of port numbers,
+**"for_each"**: argument iterates over each element in the list of ports. for each is type of loop, var.sgports varible for providing lists of port numbers,

-"iterator": argument assigns a name to the current element in the iteration, which is referenced as "port" within the block.
+**"iterator"**: argument assigns a name to the current element in the iteration, which is referenced as "port" within the block.

-"Content"= block of dynamic block where we put things which want to manage dynamically.
+**"Content"** = block of dynamic block where we put things which want to manage dynamically.

-"protocol": Specifies the protocol for the traffic, in this case, "tcp.
+**"protocol"**: Specifies the protocol for the traffic, in this case, "tcp.

-"cidr_blocks": Allows traffic from any source IP ("0.0.0.0/0").
+**"cidr_blocks"**: Allows traffic from any source IP ("0.0.0.0/0").

-"egress" = block which control outbound traffic from the instances associated with the security group.
+**"egress"** = block which control outbound traffic from the instances associated with the security group.

-"from_port" and "to_port": attributes are set to 0, indicating that all ports are allowed for outbound traffic.
+**"from_port"** and **"to_port"**: attributes are set to 0, indicating that all ports are allowed for outbound traffic.

-"protocol": attribute is set to "-1", indicating that all protocols are allowed for outbound traffic.
+**"protocol"**: attribute is set to "-1", indicating that all protocols are allowed for outbound traffic.

-"cidr_blocks": attribute is set to ["0.0.0.0/0"], allowing outbound traffic to any destination IP address.
+**"cidr_blocks"**: attribute is set to ["0.0.0.0/0"], allowing outbound traffic to any destination IP address.

       notepad sec_grp.tf &